epsilon537/vera-module/doc/VERA Programmer's Reference.md

 The palette offset (in **'H-Scroll (11:8)'**) modifies the color indexes of the bitmap in the same way as in the tile modes.

-## SPI controller

-The SPI controller is connected to the SD card connector.
-The speed of the clock output of the SPI controller can be controlled by the **'Slow Clock'** bit.
-When this bit is 0 the clock is 12.5MHz, when 1 the clock is about 390kHz.
-The slow clock speed is to be used during the initialization phase of the SD card.
-Some SD cards require a clock less than 400kHz during part of the initialization.

-A transfer can be started by writing to **SPI_DATA**.
-While the transfer is in progress the BUSY bit will be set.
-After the transfer is done, the result can be read from the **SPI_DATA** register.

-The chip select can be controlled by writing the **SELECT** bit.
-Writing 1 will assert the chip-select (logic-0) and writing 0 will release the chip-select (logic-1).

-If the **Auto-tx** bit is set, the SPI controller will automatically start a new transfer (using 0xFF as data) as soon as the **SPI_DATA** register is read.
-This can be used to speed up SD card read transfers.

 ## Palette

 The palette translates 8-bit color indexes into 12-bit output colors.
 The palette has 256 entries, each with the following format: